subhankarmaji12/Loan-Approval-Prediction-Web-App/README.md

 Interact with the App:

-Open the provided URL (usually http://localhost:8501) in your browser.
+Open the provided URL (https://loan-approval-prediction-web-app12.streamlit.app/) in your browser.
 Input customer details to predict loan status dynamically.

 🧠 Model Insights